 The GDPR revolutionises the processing of personal data by reinforcing existing principals and by imposing several new principals including:

 • A clear purpose: the data controller must clearly inform the data subject of the use of its personal data when collected.

 • An explicit consent: the data subject has to expressly consent (opt-in) for each use of its data defined by the data controller.

 • Useful data only: the data controller must only collect data that are strictly necessary for its processing.

 • A timeframe for data retention: data can only be retained for the timeframe necessary for the data processor to reach their goal.

 We worked for several months making changes in order for our solution to comply with the GDPR regarding three guidelines:

 • Enhancement of our internal organisation (support from specialised lawyers, audit of our internal processes to clearly define our processing and improve our practices in terms of security, appointment of a GDPR referent…)

 • Adjustment of our product (revision of our opt-in logic, application of the principal of data minimisation, supervision of our “free comments” section, inclusion of additional information…)

-You have probably already noticed some changes on your GuestViews apps or on your dashboard?
-We will keep on improving our compliance with the GDPR and we will inform you on our next developments!
+You have probably already noticed some changes on your GuestViews apps or on your dashboard.
+We will keep on improving our compliance with the GDPR and we will inform you on our next developments in the meantime!